Why Is My Epoxy Resin Still Sticky?

 them on the day before we plan on resining to ensure the room, and the resin, is warm enough.

-Read more details about the perfect temperature to cure resin.
+What is the perfect temperature to cure resin?

 5. Mixing Resin Brands